rubenhoenle/NixOServer/README.md

 # only when testing backup or restoring backup on a new machine
 update-switch # hedgedoc will now create a new db etc.

-# finally, let's restore the backup
+# finally, let's restore the backup (restores the latest restic backup and restores the database from it)
 systemctl stop hedgedoc
 sudo restic-hedgedoc restore --target / latest && sudo mv /var/lib/hedgedoc/db-dumps/db-dump.sqlite3 /var/lib/hedgedoc/db.sqlite
 systemctl start hedgedoc